-Police officers cannot arrest automatically when the offence is punishable with imprisonment for a term which may be less than seven years or which may extend to seven years, whether with or without fine.
+Police officers cannot arrest automatically when the offence is punishable with imprisonment for a term that may be less than seven years or which may extend to seven years, whether with or without a fine.
 The High Court bench consisting of J. Anoop Chitkara relied on various case laws while granting bail to the petitioner in the matter of Parveen Kumar v.
 State of Himachal Pradesh [Cr.MP(M) No. 141 of 2021].

 The petitioner was accused of commission of offences punishable under the Scheduled Tribes (Prevention of Atrocities) Act, 1989.
-Section 3(1) of the said Act is cognizable and non-bailable offence, the petitioner came up under Section 439 of the Code of Criminal Procedure, 1973, seeking permission to surrender before the court and simultaneously seeking release on ad-interim bail.
-Briefly the allegations against the petitioner were of using derogatory words prohibited under the Act.
-The learned counsel for the petitioner stated that the petitioner had no criminal past relating to offences prescribing sentence of 7 years and more, or when on conviction, the sentence imposed was of more than 3 years.
+Section 3(1) of the said Act is a cognizable and non-bailable offence, the petitioner came up under Section 439 of the Code of Criminal Procedure, 1973, seeking permission to surrender before the court and simultaneously seeking release on ad-interim bail.
+Briefly, the allegations against the petitioner were of using derogatory words prohibited under the Act.
+The learned counsel for the petitioner stated that the petitioner had no criminal past relating to offences prescribing a sentence of 7 years and more, or when on conviction, the sentence imposed was of more than 3 years.
 The counsel for State argued that if the Court was inclined towards granting bail, then it should be made subject to very strict conditions.